espocrm/documentation/docs/administration/workflows.md

 Triggered when a new record is created or an existing record is updated.
 If specified conditions are met, then actions will be executed.

-For Workflow rules with this trigger type, it's a common practice to have a condition that checks whether some field was 'changed'.
-E.g. If a Case's status is changed, then do some actions.
+For Workflow rules with this trigger type, it's a common practice to have a condition that checks whether some field was changed.
+For example, if a Case's status is changed, then do some actions.

 ### Manual